bodhi-space/puppet-rundeck/README.md

 **Parameters within `rundeck::project`:**

 #####`file_copier_provider`
-The type of proivder that will be used for copying files to each of the nodes
+The type of provider that will be used for copying files to each of the nodes

 #####`node_executor_provider`
 The type of provider that will be used to gather node resources